Skip to main content

 Used for Hereditary Transthyretin-Mediated Amyloidosis

-Amvuttra (vutrisiran) is a prescription medication that's used to treat nerve damage in people with a rare condition called hereditary transthyretin-mediated amyloidosis (hATTR).
-It's injected under the skin once every 3 months by a healthcare provider, typically at their office.
-Some common side effects caused by Amvuttra (vutrisiran) include joint pain and trouble breathing.
+Amvuttra (vutrisiran) is a prescription injection used to treat nerve damage (polyneuropathy) in adults with a rare condition called hereditary transthyretin-mediated amyloidosis (hATTR).
+It's also FDA approved to treat heart muscle problems (cardiomyopathy) in adults with either wild-type transthyretin-mediated amyloidosis (ATTRwt) or hATTR.
+This medication belongs to a drug class called small interfering ribonucleic acids (siRNAs) and is injected under the skin once every 3 months by a healthcare professional.
+Some common side effects include joint pain and shortness of breath.

 basics-icon